+Included

+in public Scoring

-Included Question in public posting Notes Scoring Criteria Scoring π its jurisdiction.
-This may include a bank or posting Notes Range Criteria Scoring insurance company with a strong international reputation that has a strong credit rating issued by a third party rating agency such as Standard & Poor's (AA or above), Moody's (Aa or above), or A.M.
-Best (A-X or above).
-Documentation should indicate by whom the issuing institution is insured.
-The LOC will provide that ICANN or its designee shall be unconditionally entitled to a release of funds (full or partial) thereunder upon delivery of written notice by ICANN or its designee. • Applicant should attach an original copy of the executed letter of credit or a draft of the letter of credit containing the full terms and conditions.
+Question posting Notes Range Criteria

+The LOC will provide that ICANN or its designee shall be unconditionally entitled to a release of funds (full or partial) thereunder upon delivery of written notice by ICANN or its designee.
+Applicant should attach an original copy of the executed letter of credit or a draft of the letter of credit containing the full terms and conditions.
 If not yet executed, the Applicant will be required to provide ICANN with an original copy of the executed LOC prior to or concurrent with the execution of the Registry Agreement.
-The LOC must contain at least the following required elements: o Issuing bank and date of issue.
-Beneficiary: ICANN / 4676 Admiralty Way, Suite 330 / Marina del Rey, CA 90292 / US, or its designee. o Applicant's complete name and address. o LOC identifying number. o Exact amount in USD. o Expiry date. o Address, procedure, and required forms whereby presentation for payment is to be made. o Conditions: Partial drawings from the letter of credit may be made provided that such payment shall reduce the amount under the standby letter of credit.
+The LOC must contain at least the following required elements: Issuing bank and date of issue.
+Beneficiary: ICANN / 4676 Admiralty Way, Suite 330 / Marina del Rey, CA 90292 / US, or its designee.
+Applicant's complete name and address.
+LOC identifying number.
+Exact amount in USD.
+Expiry date.
+Address, procedure, and required forms whereby presentation for payment is to be made.
+Conditions: Partial drawings from the letter of credit may be made provided that such payment shall reduce the amount under the standby letter of credit.
 All payments must be marked with the issuing bank name and the bank's standby letter of credit number.
 LOC may not be modified, amended, or amplified by reference to any other document, agreement, or instrument.
-The LOC is subject to the International Standby Practices (ISP 98) International Chamber of Commerce (Publication No. 590). (ii) A deposit into an irrevocable cash escrow account held by a reputable financial institution.
-The amount of the deposit must be equal s or are deposit made to oddar
+The LOC is subject to the International Standby Practices (ISP 98) International Chamber of Commerce (Publication No. 590), or to an alternative standard that has been demonstrated to be reasonably equivalent.